PaulBreugnot/PyFreelingApi/README.md

 **Notice that only install this won't make you able to use Freeling, even if you can now import the module from your Python programs!**

-- Install pre-compiled Freeling binary from https://sourceforge.net/projects/loacore/files/Freeling/ *(for now, only Windows x64)*
+- Download pre-compiled Freeling binary from https://sourceforge.net/projects/loacore/files/Freeling/ *(for now, only Windows x64)*

 Once downloaded, unzip the file, and run the `install.bat` file.
 By default, this will install Freeling in the folder `C:\Freeling\`.